Employment law- Collective redundancies

 What must the consultation include in collective redundancies?

-The obligation to consult is in respect of ALL affected employees, even if not everyone is put at risk.
+The obligation to consult is in respect of ALL affected employees (meaning anyone whose role will be impacted in any way by the redundancies), even if not everyone is put at risk.
 This is because the proposals will result in changes to the wider workforce including allocation of volume of work.

 The consultation process with the representatives must include “meaningful consultation” with a view to reaching agreement on ways of: